paolo-rossi/delphi-jose-jwt/README.md

 - System.Generics.Collections (D2009+)
 - System.NetEncoding (DXE7+)
 - Indy units: IdHMAC, IdHMACSHA1, IdSSLOpenSSL, IdHash

+Optional, only if you [switch to the CryptoLib4Pascal provider stack](#custom-crypto-providers-bring-your-own-crypto):
+- [CryptoLib4Pascal](https://github.com/Xor-el/CryptoLib4Pascal) — not included in the `.dpk` package, add it (and `JOSE.Providers.CryptoLib.pas`) to your project yourself if you want it

 #### Indy notes
 - Please use always the latest version [from GitHub](https://github.com/IndySockets/Indy)